angela18199/CVRP_RL_Capstone/README.md

 ## Apply other policy gradient methods to the attention model(in progress).
-- merging garage with attention model.[here](https://github.com/angela18199/CVRP_RL_Capstone/tree/main/garage_attention)
+- merging garage with attention model.

+The files I am working on. [here](https://github.com/angela18199/CVRP_RL_Capstone/tree/main/garage_attention)